gnames/gndiff/README.md

-# `gndiff` app takes two files with scientific names, compares them and returns the result.
+# `gndiff` app takes two files with scientific names and compares them.

 ## Introduction

-It is often useful to compare one check-list to another.
-This project follows pretty much the same algorithms as [GNverifier], but does not require an external database and can be used off-line.
+It is often useful to compare one checklist to another.
+This project uses pretty much the same algorithms as [GNverifier], but does not require an external database and can be used offline.

 ## Usage

-If you need to compare a list of names with a data-set that is imported as a [GNverifier data-source] use [GNverifier] instead like this:
+If you need to compare a list of names with a data-set that exists as a [GNverifier data-source] use [GNverifier] instead like this:

 ```bash